How the Oklahoma ice storm helped strengthen Hurricane Zeta beyond expectations

 In fact, Hurricane Zeta would not have gained so much strength and fooled forecasters if it were not for the same the weather system whose howling winds fanned the flames of the California blazes and fed frigid air into the Oklahoma ice storm.

 Zeta was never predicted to become as strong as it did.
-Forecasters at the National Hurricane Center forecast that it would make landfall in southern Louisiana on Wednesday as a Category 1, its intensity held in check by cooler ocean waters near the coast and hostile high altitude winds.
+Forecasters at the National Hurricane Center forecast that it would make landfall in southern Louisiana on Wednesday as a Category 1, its intensity held in check by cooler ocean waters near the coast and hostile high-altitude winds.

-But as the satellite image above and the loop tweeted by Weather Channel meteorologist Stu Ostro (below) shows, the hurricane unexpectedly took advantage of a handoff in energy from the rambunctious weather system to its northwest.
+But as the satellite image above and the loop tweeted by Weather Channel meteorologist Stu Ostro (below) show, the hurricane unexpectedly took advantage of a handoff in energy from the rambunctious weather system to its northwest.
 Instead of a Category 1 at landfall, Zeta crashed ashore as a near-Category 3 storm, the strongest on record so late in the season in the Lower 48.

 The hurricane managed to capitalize on upper-level winds streaming through Texas and Oklahoma generated by an unusually sharp dip in the jet stream for late October.
-This dip allowed record cold to crash through the northern Rockies and into the Plains, with temperatures up to 60 degrees colder than average and as low as minus-29 degrees.
+This dip allowed record cold to crash through the northern Rockies and into the Plains, with temperatures up to 60 degrees colder than average and as low as minus-33 degrees.

 The upper level winds roaring from south to north along the eastern flank of the jet stream dip facilitated diverging air flow above and out ahead of the hurricane.
 This encouraged air to rise, cool and condense into clouds and precipitation, and led to an increase in thunderstorm intensity within Hurricane Zeta, which overwhelmed anything that might inhibit it.